Malaysian lawmakers take oath, including indicted ex-leader

 Najib won his parliamentary seat despite his coalition’s defeat.
 A lawmaker is only disqualified if convicted and sentenced to more than a year in jail or fined over 2,000 ringgit ($494).

-Najib, 64, pleaded not guilty earlier this month to charges of criminal breach of trust and abuse of power, making him one of few Southeast Asian leaders to be prosecuted after losing office.
+Najib, 64, pleaded not guilty earlier this month to charges of criminal breach of trust and abuse of power.
 His court case is linked to the 1MDB state investment fund that he set up when he took power in 2009 but which accumulated billions in debts and prompted investigations in the U.S., Switzerland and several other countries.

 Mahathir had reopened investigations into 1MDB that were stifled under Najib’s rule, and barred Najib and his wife from leaving the country.